Standard operating procedures (SOPs) describe the step-by-step process for executing tasks.

 Whimsical is my preferred tool for creating flowcharts.
 It’s super easy to use and you can embed your Whimsical boards directly into Notion!

-Visually differentiate between the steps of your workflow using color.
-For example, our team’s workflows use color to identify which steps are automated, a client action or an action one of our team member’s takes.
+Visually differentiate between the steps of your workflow using color and shapes.
+For example, our team’s workflows use color and shapes to identify which steps are automated, a client action or an action one of our team member’s takes.
 This makes it super easy to see at a glance who is responsible for each step.

 🔗 Make everything one click away